 - Am I getting plenty of sleep? (good for ‘sleep’)

 So there you have it.
 The most effective ways to revise and a call to arms about how to start doing so.
 Good luck for exams everyone!
-If you need any more information about great revision techniques, visit our best ways to revise page.
+For more information check out our page on the best ways to revise.